 - Funding for a bus interchange

-- Bus roads providing bus access to Picton, Campbelltown and Wollongong with regular peak services commencing early and increasing to every 15 to 20 minutes as the population increases.
+- A road network that provides for efficient bus operation and bus access to Picton, Campbelltown and Wollongong with regular peak services commencing early and increasing to every 15 to 20 minutes as the population grows.

 - Provision for a Public K-12 site when the population warrants